Haiti quake toll rises as gangs hamper aid efforts

-Haiti quake toll rises as gangs hamper aid effortsMonday, August 23, 2021
+Haiti quake toll rises as gangs hamper aid effortsSunday, August 22, 2021

 |

-PORT-AU-PRINCE, Haiti (AFP) — The death toll in the major earthquake that struck Haiti on August 14 has risen to 2,207, authorities said yesterday, as attacks on aid convoys have complicated efforts to bring relief to survivors.
+PORT-AU-PRINCE, Haiti (AFP)— The death toll in the major earthquake that struck Haiti on August 14 has risen to 2,207, authorities said Sunday, as attacks on aid convoys have complicated efforts to bring relief to survivors.

 "New bodies have been found in the south," said a statement from the country's civil protection office, adding that 344 people remain missing and 12,268 have been listed as injured.
 The previously reported toll was 2,189 dead.